awsdocs/amazon-aurora-user-guide/doc_source/babelfish-troubleshooting.md

 **To use `pg_dump` and `pg_restore` to move a database between Babelfish DB clusters**

-1. Use `psql` or `pgAdmin` to connect to the target Babelfish for Aurora PostgreSQL DB cluster\.
+1. Use `psql` or `pgAdmin` to connect to the target Babelfish DB cluster\.
 The following examples use `psql`\.
 For more information, see [Using psql to connect to the DB cluster](babelfish-connect-PostgreSQL.md#babelfish-connect-psql)\.

 1. Create the same logical database on the target that is on the source\.